alexandre-eymael/CropMAE/README.md

 ```

 This will create the folder `downstreams/propagation/{name}_{epoch}` and evaluate the checkpoint `{checkpoint}` for the three downstream tasks.
 The results will be saved in this folder, printed to standard output, and reported on Weights & Biases if enabled.

+## Acknowledgements

+Our code is based on the offial [PyTorch implementation of MAE](https://github.com/facebookresearch/mae).
+The evaluation code is based on [videowalk](https://github.com/ajabri/videowalk).